 Our service accepts referrals for children and young people with features of Gender Dysphoria as described in the “Gender identity development service for children and adolescent service specification”

-- The family or carers of children and young people
+We also support the family or carers of children and young people.

 Where people are seen